 Ripley was involved with the Social Science Research Council and the Laura Spelman Rockefeller Foundation.
 He helped Berle to submit a proposal to study corporations, which resulted in a $7,000 grant.
 Berle left his part-time teaching job at Harvard Law School in fall 1927, taking his grant to Columbia Law School.
-Berle then recruited his Plattsburg training camp “bunkmate” Gardiner Means, who was then doing a PhD at Harvard, as his research assistant .
+Berle then recruited his Plattsburg training camp “bunkmate,” Gardiner Means, who was then pursuing a PhD at Harvard, as his research assistant .
 The research project, which took four years to complete (1927-1931), culminated in The Modern Corporation and Private Property.
 Berle said that he felt that Means should have his name on the title page “because he had contributed so much”.

 The 1929 Wall Street crash happened partway through Berle’s research project.
 Although their offices were uptown at Columbia University, the business connections of Berle and Means meant that they were well positioned to observe both Wall Street’s reaction to the crisis and the ensuing national debate about the social function of corporate finance.
 Berle knew that the law firms that served Wall Street companies had intensely disliked Ripley’s book Main Street and Wall Street.
 Berle later recalled that the “established law firms”: